andrew/ultimate-awesome/README.md

 - [awesome-ai-tools](https://github.com/ai-tools-inc/awesome-ai-tools) - A curated list of awesome AI tools to automate your workflows and 10x your output.
 - [awesome-startups](https://github.com/alec-c4/awesome-startups) - Curated list of awesome resources for startups.
 - [awesome-writing](https://github.com/armstrongl/awesome-writing) - 🕶 An awesome list of writing resources! .
-- [awesome-AI4Drug-papers](https://github.com/Beastlyprime/awesome-AI4Drug-papers) - A collection of AI for Drug Design related papers and corresponding code sources (in progress).
 - [Awesome-CTS](https://github.com/BlackVS/Awesome-CTS) - A curated list of Capture The Signal CTF related stuff.
 - [awesome-360video-search](https://github.com/briandicky/awesome-360video-search) - A curated list of awesome 360-degree video resources.
 - [awesome-ccamel](https://github.com/ccamel/awesome-ccamel) - 🔖 A collection of awesome things for me, myself and I.